UnitedHealthcare Medicare Supplement Plans

 Overview of UnitedHealthcare Medigap Plans

-The federal government has created 10 standardized Medigap plans for private insurance companies to sell.
-Of those 10 plans, UnitedHealthcare has chosen eight plans for seniors to purchase.
-We appreciate that UnitedHealthcare has a good variety of plans, as other companies we’ve reviewed, such as Americo, offer a more limited selection.
+The federal government has created 10 standardized Medigap plans for private insurance companies to sell and UnitedHealthcare offers eight of them.
+We appreciate that UnitedHealthcare has a good variety of plans, as other companies we’ve reviewed, like Cigna, offer a more limited selection.

 Let’s take a look at the eight Medigap plans offered by UnitedHealthcare and the benefits of each.